Book Review: Copyright for Archivists and Records Managers by Tim Padfield.

 ISBN: 9781783304486 | Price: £59.95 | CILIP members price: £47.95

 I recently had the opportunity to review Tim Padfield’s book “Copyright for Archivists and Records Managers” by Facet Publishing.
-Facet Publishing is well-known within the information management community, and has published many of the books that I have read as part of professional development.
+Facet Publishing is well-known within the information management community.
+It has published many of the books that I have read as part of professional development.
 You can see a list of the books here.

 For the avoidance of any doubt, this book is about the UK’s Copyright, Design and Patents Act 1988.